 Candidates for specialized honors may also want to use this period for intensive work on their projects.
 This option does not require registration or a January tuition payment and does not carry academic credit.
 However, it does give students the opportunity to live on campus to facilitate their work.

-International study opportunities are provided through the Drew International Seminars (DIS).
-The Drew International Seminars are academically rigorous programs designed to provide students with an opportunity for intensive study of another culture.
-The seminars combine course work on campus with a three to four week period of on-site study during January or May.
+International study opportunities are provided through the Office of International and Off-Campus Programs, which oversees academically rigorous programs designed to provide students with an opportunity for intensive study of another culture.
 Locations vary from year to year.
-Applications for the DIS program must be made at least one year in advance and require careful planning.
-Students for the 2012 January DIS program have already been selected and will receive detailed information about registration procedures from the Office of International and Off-Campus Programs.
+Applications for these programs must be made at least one year in advance and require careful planning.

 Students interested in international study should contact the Office of International and Off-Campus Programs, Hall of Sciences room 9, ext.
 3438.